diagrid-labs/dapr-workflow-demos/README.md

-# Dapr workflow samples
+# Dapr workflow demos

-Demo of the Dapr Workflow building block in an order processing retail context.
+Demos applications that use the Dapr Workflow building block.

 ## Prerequisites